julianritchey/Module-1-Challenge/README.md

 - Percentage of energy recovered.

     MintGreen claims its system can recover 96% of the energy used in the cryptocurrency mining process.
 The company will need to ensure its systems maintain this target as a minimum.
-MintGreen's current 12-year contract with LEC requires it provide *at least* 96% of its energy to LEC in the form of heat.
-Sullivan has stated:<sup>[[4]](#ref4)[[16]](#ref16)</sup>
+Regarding the company's current 12-year contract with LEC, Sullivan has stated:<sup>[[4]](#ref4)[[16]](#ref16)</sup>
-    > We think we can do better than that.
+    > In our work, we're contractually obligated to provide 96% of our energy in the form of heat.
+We think we can do better than that.

 - Greenhouse gases (GHGs) prevented.